evennia/evennia/evennia/contrib/base_systems/unixcommand/README.md

 # Unix-like Command style parent

-Evennia contribution, Vincent Le Geoff 2017
+Contribution by Vincent Le Geoff (vlgeoff), 2017

-This module contains a command class that allows for unix-style command syntax in-game, using --options, positional arguments and stuff like -n 10 etc similarly to a unix command.
+This module contains a command class with an alternate syntax parser implementing Unix-style command syntax in-game.
+This means `--options`, positional arguments and stuff like `-n 10`.
 It might not the best syntax for the average player but can be really useful for builders when they need to have a single command do many things with many options.
-It uses the ArgumentParser from Python's standard library under the hood.
+It uses the `ArgumentParser` from Python's standard library under the hood.

 ## Installation